dashn9/ish-adf-bot/README.md

 - Set target URLs in `run.py` or configure dynamic URL sources
 - Adjust behavior parameters in configuration files
-- Run in headless mode with `HEADLESS = True` for production

 ### Advanced Customization